 This site consists of a scatter, dense in places, of FCR and other artifacts, which extends along the Shiawassee River for over a kilometer (Appendix B).
 It is bordered on either end by low marshes.
 Most of the riverbank along the site has become covered with vegetation over the last several years resulting in increased surface stability and minimal bank erosion.
-However, moderate to severe erosion was observed along some portions of the site (especially some of the higher density site areas) in 2004, 2005, 2006, and again in 2007.
-In 2007, for several meters along the highest density portion of the site, the sod along the riverbank appeared to have been peeled up and flipped over by ice flows, exposing numerous flakes, and FCR.
+However, moderate to severe erosion was observed along some portions of the site (especially some of the higher density site areas) each year from 2004 through 2007.
+In 2008, only moderate erosion was observed, but again it was located primarily along the highest density portion of the site.
+During visits to the site in mid-April and late May, despite vegetation obscuring most of the ground surface, several flakes, FCR, and a single core were observed but not collected.
 The 1955 aerial photograph of this site indicates that it was cleared, and under cultivation at that time.
 According to the state site map, this site overlaps with the eastern portion of 20SA125.
 Papworth's (1959) project map shows almost a complete overlap between 20SA125 and 20SA1251.
 A new site number was assigned because of the lack of precise information on the location of 20SA125.

 Thirty-one 50X50cm shovel test pits (STP 1-STP 31) were dug on this site during the 2000 and 2001 field seasons (Sommer 2001:17-20, 2002:13-14).
 In addition, 50 square meters were excavated at this site between 2001 and 2002 (Sommer 2002:25-27, 2003:23-28).
-Work in 2007 was confined to surface survey.
-Four objects were recovered from this site in 2007.
-They were assigned to Accession number F07-1 and were given catalogue numbers F07-1-1 through F07-1-4.
+Work in 2008 was confined to surface survey.